 Medicaid may cover the costs of Ozempic.
 It is important to check with a person’s Medicaid plan for more information.

-Here we answer some common questions about Ozempic cost.
+Below, we answer some common questions about the cost of Ozempic.

 If a person does not have insurance, they may be eligible for Novo Nordisk’s Patient Assistance Program.
-If they meet the criteria, they will receive free medication.
+If they meet the criteria, they can receive low cost or free medication.

 People may also wish to check their eligibility for Medicaid, Medicare, or any other state, federal, or government assistance, as these can cover part of the cost of this medication.